 Count missing and Non-missing values for each variable – In SAS, we often need to get the count of missing and non-missing values in a SAS dataset.
-The code used in this example uses PROC FORMAT to create the format for character and numeric variables to be either “non-missing” or “missing” and then use that format with PROC FREQ.
+The code in this example uses PROC FORMAT to create the format for character and numeric variables to be either “non-missing” or “missing” and then use that format with PROC FREQ.

-I have used SASHELP.HEART dataset as an example.
+We have used SASHELP.HEART dataset as an example.

 We then get a compact table showing us the number of missing and non-missing for the variable type.